-Currently 8 motorbike ambulances link 153 villages with 7 health centres and the main district hospital, serving a total population of 58,039 people.
+8 motorbike ambulances linked 153 villages with 7 health centres and the main district hospital, serving a total population of 58,039 people.
 These remote communities were identified by the Kambia District Medical Officer as being some of the most vulnerable in the district due to severe levels of poverty and the lack of organised public transport.

-In July 2012 our new fleet of motorbike ambulances arrived in Kambia and new drivers and CHOs attended a week-long driving school at The Kambia Appeal base to learn how to handle and maintain the new vehicles.
+In July 2012 our fleet of motorbike ambulances arrived in Kambia and new drivers and CHOs attended a week-long driving school at The Kambia Appeal base to learn how to handle and maintain the new vehicles.

-Although the ambulances are available for all emergency cases, the main aim of the project is to help pregnant women gain access to maternal healthcare.
+Although the ambulances were available for all emergency cases, the main aim of the project was to help pregnant women gain access to maternal healthcare.
 Typically, women in the project catchment area have to walk between five and twelve miles to reach their nearest health centre.
 Public transport is limited, and if private taxis are available the cost of an emergency journey is often highly inflated beyond the means of most families.
 Understandably, women suffering obstructed labour, pre-eclampsia and haemorrhage are not able to make the arduous journey on foot and so are forced to stay at home without medical attention.
 Without adequate transportation to reach the health centre, such women and their babies are likely to die or suffer permanent injury or ill health, and their deaths very often go unrecorded.

-The motorbike ambulances have been purchased from the eRanger Production Company. eRanger’s innovative vehicle design combines the benefits of a motorcycle with the cargo capacity of a sidecar, in a package that is cost effective, rugged and simple to maintain.
+The motorbike ambulances were purchased from the eRanger Production Company. eRanger’s innovative vehicle design combines the benefits of a motorcycle with the cargo capacity of a sidecar, in a package that is cost effective, rugged and simple to maintain.
 The vehicles have proven to be extremely durable, reliable and fuel efficient and are already making a positive impact for health projects in Malawi, South Africa, Afghanistan and Sudan.
 The motorbikes and sidecars are easier and cheaper to run and maintain than typical 4×4 Land Rover style ambulances, and can reach more remote areas where roads and tracks are often narrow or in poor condition.
 The motorbike ambulances provide an innovative, cost-effective solution to the problem of emergency transport in remote areas.